-INNODB_LOCK_WAITS: Using this table, you can tell which transactions are waiting for a given lock, or for which lock a given transaction is waiting.
+INNODB_LOCK_WAITS: This table indicates which transactions are waiting for a given lock, or for which lock a given transaction is waiting.
 This table contains one or more rows for each blocked transaction, indicating the lock it has requested and any locks that are blocking that request.
 The

-REQUESTED_LOCK_IDrefers to the lock that a transaction is requesting, and the
+REQUESTED_LOCK_IDvalue refers to the lock requested by a transaction, and the

-BLOCKING_LOCK_IDrefers to the lock (held by another transaction) that is preventing the first transaction from proceeding.
+BLOCKING_LOCK_IDvalue refers to the lock (held by another transaction) that prevents the first transaction from proceeding.
 For any given blocked transaction, all rows in